Mubarakmubu/Sentimental_anlaysis/README.md

 #Conclusion

--The sentiment analysis pipeline successfully implemented and compared traditional machine learning (Logistic Regression) and deep learning (BERT) approaches.
+- The sentiment analysis pipeline successfully implemented and compared traditional machine learning (Logistic Regression) and deep learning (BERT) approaches.
 The BERT model significantly outperformed the baseline, demonstrating the effectiveness of transformer-based models for NLP tasks.
 However, class imbalance remains a challenge that should be addressed in future iterations.

 The project provides a solid foundation for sentiment analysis of app reviews and can be extended with improved data balancing, model optimization, and deployment as a web service.